- SPACING IS LIMITED -

 WHEN: Fall 2021

-WHAT: Group orientation, plus four (in-person), 2-hour sessions focused on key DEI topics
+WHAT: Group orientation, plus four (virtual), 2-hour sessions focused on key DEI topics

 Part II: Capstone Project & Presentation